davidjohnmiller/mackaychurchestogether/churches-by-time.md

 title: Churches by Time
 ---
 ## Sunday
-{% assign churches = site.churches | where: "services.time", "Sunday" %}
+{% assign churches = site.churches | where: "services.day", "Sunday" %}
 {% for church in churches %}
 ### {{ church.title }}